sheehui/tp/docs/DeveloperGuide.md

 ### 4.2 Implementation and Commands

-**How the architecture components interact with each other**
+**How the architecture components interact with each other through commands**

-The *Sequence Diagram* below shows how the components interact with each other for the scenario where the user issues the command `delete 1`.
-This will be a reference to explain the general flow of how the commands work later.

 Command types fall into 3 main categories.
-1. Commands that involve organisation of clients.
-2. Commands that involve editing of personal information of one specific client, be it appending or removing information.
-3. Commands that involve changing of tab
+1. Model-level commands
+2. Client-level commands
+3. UI-browsing commands

 Despite falling under the three broad categories, the commands still have many similarities.
 Thus, we give an in depth explanation of how the first category works.
 Subsequent explanation of commands from the other 2 categories will follow the same framework but differ slightly.

-#### 4.2.1 Commands that involve the organisation of clients
+#### 4.2.1 Model-level commands

 <div markdown="span" class="alert alert-info">:information_source: **Key properties:**
 <br>